llmcloud24/de.KCD-Summer-School-2024/Day_4/03-Certification/README.md

 ### How is it useful here?

 * We use it to assign a nice URL for your VM (and port), e.g.: `10.0.2.10:80 --> foo-vm.llmcloud24.bihealth.org`
+* In this session, we all get some cute animals, e.g., `https://okapi.llmcloud24.bihealth.org`
-* With this, your web service or app is exposed to the outside world can be visited externally
+* With this, your web service or app is exposed to the outside world and can be visited externally.
+No need for SOCKS proxy yay!
 * We also use this to secure these URLs and make them HTTPS with our SSL certificates